code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 **1. In-place Computation**

 The `merkleizeSha256` function can be optimized by using in-place computation to store intermediate hashes at each level of the Merkle tree.
 This approach eliminates the need to create new arrays, reducing memory usage and gas costs.

-This optimization requires that the `leaves` array is not used again after it is modified.
-Based on the current implementation, this assumption has proven to be valid, as there are no further usages of the `leaves` array.
+Note that this optimization requires that the `leaves` array not be used again after it is modified.
+Based on the current implementation, this optimization is valid, as there are no further usages of the `leaves` array.

 **2. Assembly**
-The use of assembly code to load the left and right siblings into memory is more efficient than using the `abi.encodePacked` function.
+The use of assembly code to load the left and right siblings into memory is more gas-efficient than using the `abi.encodePacked` function.

+**3. Unchecked Arithmetic**
+The use of unchecked arithmetic is more gas-efficient because it skips checks for overflow or underflow.

+This is a valid optimization, as it's highly unlikely that `numNodesInLayer` would overflow.

 ### Proof of Concept